aldro61/kover/doc_learning.md

 ## Classification trees

-The models learned by this algorithm are typically more complex than those of SCM, but can sometimes perform better.
-Moreover, they can discriminate more than two groups of genomes, which makes them ideal for phenotypes with more than two states.
+The Classification and Regression Trees (CART) algorithm learns decision tree models.
+The classification trees part of this algorithm is implemented in Kover.
+It can be used for any discrete phenotype (i.e, it supports more than two groups of individuals).
+Its models are generally more complex than those of SCM, but can sometimes be more accurate.

 ### Command line interface

+This command is used to train CART on a Kover dataset:

 ```
 usage: kover learn tree [-h] --dataset DATASET --split SPLIT